bdebyl/bdebyl-site/content/post/stm32-part0.md

 # Getting Started with libopencm3
-[libopencm3](https://github.com/libopencm3/libopencm3) is a very powerful, useful, and open-source firmware library for the use in writing programs for various different ARM Cortex-M microcontrollers.
+[libopencm3](https://github.com/libopencm3/libopencm3) is a very powerful, useful, open-source firmware library for use in writing programs for various different ARM Cortex-M microcontrollers.
 It's read me contains plenty of information on the basics of getting started (typically done via `git submodule`).

-Additionally, there is a [libopencm3-examples](https://github.com/libopencm3/libopencm3-examples) repository to help get you started.
+Additionally, there is a [libopencm3-examples](https://github.com/libopencm3/libopencm3-examples) repository to help in getting started.

 ## Dependencies